winglang/wing/docs/04-resources/bucket.md

 Buckets are a common way to store arbitrary files (images, videos, etc.), but can also be used to store structured data like JSON or CSV files.

 Buckets in the cloud use object storage, which is optimized for storing large amounts of data with high availability.
-Unlike other kinds of storage like file storage, data is not stored in a hierarchical structure, but rather as a flat list of objects.
+Unlike other kinds of storage like file storage, data is not stored in a hierarchical structure, but rather as a flat list of objects, each associated with a key.

 ## Usage

-### Creating a bucket
+### Defining a bucket

 ```js
 bring cloud;